RaphLAZ/ece_webtech_Techno-Articles/README.md

 ## Thanks and Recognition

 Special thanks to Paul FARAULT and David WORMS both engineers from the company ADALTAS who taught us the subject of web technologies.

+* [ ] I agree to allow my project to be used anonymously as an example for future students.